The mxODBC Connect™ Database Interface for Python allows users to

 Python Database Connectivity the Easy Way

-Unlike our mxODBC Python extension, mxODBC Connect is designed as client-server application, so you no longer need to find production quality ODBC drivers for all the platforms you target with your Python application.
+Building on our mxODBC database interface for Python, mxODBC Connect is designed as client-server application, so you no longer need to find production quality database drivers for all platforms you target with your Python application.

 connects directly to the mxODBC Connect database server over the

 By removing the need to install and configure ODBC drivers on the

 client side and dealing with complicated network setups for each set of

 at the same time making the network communication between client and

 database server more efficient and more secure.